bemson/salt/README.md

 * Customize the Flow instance
 * Respond when Flow navigates a program
   * Before navigating
-  * When navigation is halted
+  * When navigation stops
   * When navigation completes
-* Respond when any state is traversed
+* Respond when Flow traverses a state
-* Provide methods to program functions
+* Provide API methods via a proxy of the flow instance

 #### Data and Namespace Sandboxing (and Sharing)

 Packages will obviate worries over namespace and object actions.
 Each will have it's own proxy to the flow instance and each program state.
 Additions and (most) edits to these objects, would only impact the instigating package.
-As well, every package may leverage another's, by way of accessing it's properties and methods.
+As well, every package may access methods exposed by another.

 ## FILES